joelkeo/ERG/README.md

 ## Basic idea behind the math:
 - We usually think of traversal through a MIDI pattern in terms of the rate
-- However, if we consider the rate's antiderivate (phase), we can with much more precision align the traversal to the host's rhtymic units (beats, bars, etc.)
+- However, if we consider the rate's antiderivate (phase), we can with much more precision align the traversal to the host's rhtymic units (beats, bars, etc.) even if the rate is variable
-- This is necessary if the rate is variable, but we want the rhythm to align by the end of the end of the pattern.
-- The goal is to have the phase start and end at integer multiples: which, when moduloed, represent the very beginning of the arp pattern
+- The goal is to have the phase start and end at integer multiples: which, when moduloed w/ 1, represent the very beginning of the arp pattern
 - If the phase starts and ends at integer multiples, the rhythm will align to the hosts rhythm at the beginning at end, regardless of how it may move in-between